JamieMair/MuJoCo.jl/docs/src/intro/getting_started.md

 ## Visulaising a Model

-Of course, the best way to understand what our random controller is doing is to visualise the humanoid model.
-To use the visualiser, simply initialise it and call [`visualise!`](@ref) with the `controller` keyword set to our `random_controller!` function.
+Of course, the best way to understand what a MuJoCo model is doing is to visualise it.
+To use the visualiser, simply initialise it and call [`visualise!`](@ref).
+We can test our controller by passing in our function via the `controller` keyword.
 ```julia
 init_visualiser()
 visualise!(model, data, controller=random_controller!)